-- 1. Temporization or failure to complete any preparation or final restoration\ - 2.
+- 1. Failure to complete any preparation or final restoration - 2.
 Violation of Examination Standards, Rules or Guidelines - 3.
 Treatment of teeth or surfaces other than those approved or assigned by examiners - 4.
-Gross damage to an adjacent tooth - 5.
-Failure to recognize an exposure - 6.
-Unavoidable mechanical exposure which is poorly managed or irreparable - 7.
+Damage to an adjacent tooth requiring a restoration (see criteria). - 5.
+Gross iatrogenic damage to the simulated gingiva and/or typodont located anywhere within or near the treatment selection. - 6.
+Failure to recognize an exposure - 7.
 Unjustified or irreparable mechanical exposure - 8.
 Use of canned compressed air - 9.
-Critical Lack of Diagnostic/Clinical Judgment Skills This penalty would be applied when the prognosis of the treatment and/or the patient's well-being is seriously jeopardized.
+Critical Lack of Diagnostic/Clinical Judgment Skills This penalty would be applied when the prognosis of the treatment and/or the simulated patient's well-being is seriously jeopardized.
 Examples include but are not limited to: - a.
 Inability to differentiate between caries and a pulpal exposure - b.
-Inability to carry out instructions for modifications that any competent practitioner should be able to complete - c.
-Failure to recognize the need for a critical alteration of the preparation beyond the assigned surfaces, such as a fracture or defect that must be eliminated by the extension of the preparation - d.
-Administration of an esthesia before approval of Medical History by Clinic Floor examiners $\ensuremath{^}$
+Damage to the typodont outside of the assigned work area

 The penalties or deficiencies listed above do not imply limitations, since obviously some procedures will be classified as unsatisfactory for other reasons, or for a combination of several deficiencies.
-Corroborated errors for the treatment management criteria for each Restorative procedure - Simulated Patient and Patient-based will be deducted as penalty points from the procedure total.
-If any restorative procedure is unacceptable for completion during the patient-based examination, any preparations must be temporized, the patient must be adequately informed of any deficiencies, and a "Follow-up Form" must be completed.
+Corroborated errors for the treatment management criteria for each Restorative procedure will be deducted as penalty points from the procedure total.